jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * SecretEntry - this will show stars, instead of the letters typed - useful for capturing passwords.
 * AutoEntry - this takes a list of words to provide auto-completion.
 * ValidationEntry - can be set to valid/invalid/waiting - will colour the border green/red/black and show a ✔/✖/★
+* FileEntry - provides a button to select a file

 ![Entries](img/1_entries.gif)